Workshop Series

 $10 for SATP members, $40 for non-members

 SATP is proud to present the next workshop in our Workshop Series in partnership with On Cue Performance Hub, based in Regina.
 This workshop will take place online and is open to both individuals and organizations.
 On Cue will be presenting on their work on accessibility strategies and the hurdles they have yet to overcome.
-Join us for their presentation and an engaging discussion about accessibility in the province on February 10, 2026, at 7:30 pm.
+Join us for their presentation and an engaging discussion about accessibility in the province.

 Since its inception in 2021, On Cue Performance Hub has counted among its fundamental aims the desire to open Regina stages and audiences to equity-deserving individuals.
 While they are not alone in striving for accessibility in their season of events, performances and workshops, the notion of “accessibility” is complex and the challenge of addressing its numerous implications has become apparent to them.
 They have come to believe the solution lies in sharing successes and failures, understanding that one organization cannot do it all, and in collaborating to develop accessibility skills and strategies.